Azure-Samples/github-terraform-oidc-ci-cd/README.md

 This sample includes the following features:

+* Option 1: Setup 3 Azure User Assigned Managed Identities with Federation ready for GitHub OIDC.
-* Setup an Azure App Registration (Service Principal) ready for GitHub OIDC.
+* Option 2: Setup 3 Azure App Registrations (Service Principals) with Federation ready for GitHub OIDC.
 * Setup an Azure Storage Account for State file management.
 * Setup GitHub repository and environments ready to deploy Terraform with OIDC.
 * Run a Continuous Delivery pipeline for Terraform using OIDC auth for state and deploying resources to Azure.